MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/compliance-policy-management.md

 ## eDiscovery

 Electronic discovery, or eDiscovery, is the process of identifying and delivering electronic information that can be used in internal and external investigations, and as evidence in legal cases.
-You can use eDiscovery tools in Microsoft 365 to search for content in SharePoint Online and OneDrive for Business (as well as other Microsoft 365 services such as Exchange Online and Microsoft Teams).
+You can use eDiscovery tools in Microsoft 365 to search for content in SharePoint and OneDrive (as well as other Microsoft 365 services such as Exchange Online and Microsoft Teams).
 For more information, see [eDiscovery solutions in Microsoft 365](/microsoft-365/compliance/ediscovery).

 The following table describes the eDiscovery tools to search for, preserve, review, and export content stored in SharePoint.